Mashhad Razavi Khorasan, Iran Travel Guide

 Consider bringing some allergen-safe light bites or emergency groceries, especially for long travel days or remote areas.

 Dedicated tourist cooking classes are limited compared to Shiraz or Isfahan.
-Private preparations for Persian cooking lessons might be possible.
+Private getting ready for Persian cooking lessons might be possible.

-Food tours can be arranged through local travel agencies.
-These typically explore markets and street food vendors.
+Food tours can be set up through local travel agencies.
+These commonly explore markets and street food vendors.

 Arrange visits to saffron farms or barberry orchards, notably during the autumn harvest season (further south in Khorasan).

-Many dishes are linked to specific holy festivals.
+Many dishes are associated with specific holy festivals.
 Sholeh Mashhadi is specifically connected to larger gatherings.
 Ash-e Reshteh is often eaten during Nowruz.

 Look for fruits in season and vegetables in local markets.